chaunsin/go-har/README.md

 # Feature

 - supports standard HAR-1.2 content parsing
-- replay request based on har content stub content
+- replay HTTP request based on har content stub content
-- http sync/async request
+- supports HTTP synchronous requests and asynchronous concurrent requests
 - file import and export
-- can be embedded in http services to present data
+- can be embedded in HTTP services to present data
 - other conversion help functions, etc

 # Use restriction